 Member premiums may be surcharged based on the employer contribution amount into the employees' HSA, HRA or VEBA.

 D. EMPLOYEE ELIGIBILITY

-Employees of a Member or subgroup must be covered by a CIS medical, dental, life or disability plan to be eligible to participate in a CIS pre-tax plan.
+Employees must be covered by a CIS medical, dental, life or disability plan to be eligible to participate in a CIS pre-tax or commuter reimbursement plan.